Good Food Equals Good Health With Maggie's

 For many people with cancer, eating is one of the few things that can still be controlled.
 Eating well can give someone a physical and emotional boost at any time on their cancer journey.

 Much of the same advice given to those with cancer could also benefit anyone looking to feel happier and healthier.
-We visited Maggie's Nutrition workshop to check this out.
-Check out this delicious chocolate cake recipe (pdf, 158KB) which we baked which proved this theory.

 Nutrition and health advisor for Maggie's Edinburgh and Fife Centres Kellie Anderson said: “There is no doubt that anyone can change how they feel physically and emotionally by changing what they eat.